ITR Filing Deadline Missed?

 TDS Section 194K: TDS on Mutual Fund

 Section 194K was introduced in the Finance Act by Finance Minister Nirmala Sitharaman in the Budget 2020.
-The implementation of TDS (Tax Deducted at Source) Section 194K has brought a significant shift in the landscape of taxation concerning dividends in the context of mutual funds.
-Prior to the introduction of this section, the treatment of dividends under the tax framework posed distinctive challenges for companies distributing dividends and the beneficiaries receiving them.
-The complex interplay between dividend income and the existing tax structure necessitated a review of policies to ensure a simplified and transparent taxation process.
-With the insertion of Section 194K, a transformative approach to TDS on mutual fund dividends has become instrumental in reshaping the dynamics of dividend taxation, enabling greater clarity and compliance for all stakeholders involved.
+The implementation of TDS (Tax Deducted at Source) Section 194K has brought a significant shift in the taxation dividend income from mutual funds.
+Before the Section 194K introduced, the treatment of dividends under the income tax act posed distinctive challenges for companies distributing dividends and the beneficiaries receiving them.

 What is Section 194K?

-The recent inclusion of Section 194K marks a significant shift in the tax framework, as it revokes the previous exemption related to income from mutual fund units by eliminating Section 10(35).
+The recent inclusion of Section 194K TDS marks a significant shift in the taxation of dividend income from the mutual fund, as it revokes the previous exemption related to income from mutual fund units by eliminating Section 10(35).
 According to the newly introduced Section 194K, any individual accountable for remunerating a resident concerning:

 • Units of a mutual fund in accordance with Section 10(23D),